 Matthew T. Page is a nonresident scholar at the Carnegie Endowment for International Peace.

-Ashley Quarcoo is an international development practitioner and visiting fellow at the Carnegie Endowment for International Peace.
+Ashley Quarcoo is an international development practitioner and senior fellow at the Carnegie Endowment for International Peace.

 Vaishnav’s primary research focus is the political economy of India, and he examines issues such as corruption and governance, state capacity, distributive politics, and electoral behavior.